Cookies

 His published work also includes:

-• Troubled Lives Tragic Consequences a review of six children involved in very serious violence;
+• Troubled Lives Tragic Consequences (a review of six children involved in very serious violence);

-Alex has detailed knowledge of safeguarding processes and responses for older children.
+Alex has significant experience and knowledge of safeguarding older children.
 He has studied the professional involvements for 125 troubled children (110 boys and 15 girls) known to the range of public agencies.
-Through case reviews he developed ALTAR (Abuse, Loss, Trauma and Attachment and Resilience) an evidenced based approach to consider the needs and responses for older children.
+Through case reviews and research he developed ALTAR™ (Abuse, Loss, Trauma and Attachment and Resilience) an evidenced based approach to consider the needs and responses for older children.
+He was a member of the Academic Oversight Group for the NHS Violence Reduction Academy for London.

-He has recently been attending the All-Party Parliamentary Group for Equality, Diversity and Inclusivity (EDI) Professionals.
-He has provided advice on Organisational Leadership and Culture in developing a Universal EDI Standard.
-Alex is a member of the Academic Oversight Group for the NHS Violence Reduction Academy for London.
+In 2023 he attended an All-Party Parliamentary Group for Equality, Diversity and Inclusivity (EDI) Professionals.
+He provided advice on Organisational Leadership and Culture in developing a Universal EDI Standard.

 Claire Dhami